pt-br/relay-sample-database/README.md

 # relay-sample-database
-A sample database for relay learning purposes
+A sample database for mock data purposes